intel/zephyr.js/docs/pme.md

  - PME.LSUP_DISTANCE
  - PME.L1_DISTANCE

-The `minInfluence` is the minimum influence value used on the neuron.
+The `minIF` is the minimum influence value used on the neuron.
-The `maxInfluence` is the maximum influence value used on the neuron.
+The `maxIF` is the maximum influence value used on the neuron.

 ### PME.learn